chpc-tech-eval/scc/tutorial4/AzureTerraformREADME.md

 1. Use your operating system's package manager to install Terraform

    This could be your workstation or one of your VMs.
-The machine must be connected to the internet and have access to your OpenStack workspace, i.e. https://sebowa.nicis.ac.za
+The machine must be connected to the internet and have access to your Azure workspace, i.e. https://portal.azure.com
    * DNF / YUM
    ```bash
    sudo yum update -y